Rio (Duran Duran album): Critical reception

 Rio received mixed-to-negative reviews on release.
 Critics commended the melodies but ridiculed the lyrics.
 (Note: Attributed to multiple references:) Robin Denselow, in particular, mused in The Guardian: "Why do bands with no lyrical skill insist on printing their ghastly efforts on inside record sleeves?"
 He deemed the music "melodic, disposable pop to a best-selling formula".
 A writer for Record Mirror bluntly described Rio as "thoroughly competent and yet bereft of the soul, passion and wit that makes a great record".
 Allentown, Pennsylvania newspaper The Morning Call was also negative, finding the album "a pain in the butt to sit through".
 NMEs Paul Du Noyer found a lack of artistic differentiation from their debut, stating, "What they've done is spin out the formula, quite efficiently."
 Deeming Rio "a sweet, lumpy pudding of a noise", he concluded: "In its own blandly unambitious way, I guess, it's a perfect record.
 In other ways, it's boring as hell."
 In The Village Voice, Robert Christgau deemed the LP "Anglodisco at its most solemnly expedient", feeling that "it lacks even the forced cheerfulness" of Haircut 100, and that "if it had as many hooks as A Flock of Seagulls (not bloody likely) it still wouldn't be silly enough to be any fun".
 By late 1983, The New York Times had dismissed Duran Duran as soulless, musically derivative and typical of the "frivolous dance-oriented synthesizer pop made by [British] fashion-conscious groups" that MTV had helped to popularise.

 Other reviewers were warmer to the record.
 Writing for Smash Hits, Fred Dellar gave praise to the first three tracks, commenting that they "had me jotting down theories about the new golden age of pop", but by the LP's end, it turned into "yet another well-dressed but not totally satisfying album".
 In The Philadelphia Inquirer, Jack Lloyd wrote that Rio "indicates a strong feel for the pop market" and gave positive mentions to the instrumentation and accessible music.
 A writer for Billboard agreed, finding Rio "catchy, melodic and accessible", with tunes hewing toward "bright and sassy pop".
 A particularly positive review came from Melody Maker, wherein Steve Sutherland proclaimed Rio "the true culmination of the much-misunderstood New Romanticism – energetic, proud, enthusiastic, joyous; something to escape FULLY into".
 He expressed excitement in seeing where the band would go next.
 Ira Robbins was also positive in Trouser Press, finding the music showcased the young band as an emerging and creative talent: "Even when Duran Duran aims for the b.p.m. crowd, they display enough musical perspicacity to avoid tedium."
+In Dance Music Report, Dave Peaslee said that the album had slower and less dance-oriented songs than their previous LP, while concluding that "of all the more recent 'new wave' LP's released, this one seems the most faithful to the ideals of the new rockers.
+It sounds fresh, exciting, vibrant and new."
+He concluded that it was an "exquisite album".